Superalgos/Superalgos/README.md

 Bot processes run when called by the app and stop when they finish the task at hand, to wake up again only when the sequence is completed and a new round of executions starts.

-The datasets processes create are the actual _output_ of bots which are stored in the file system as described earlier.
+The datasets processes create are the actual _output_ of bots which are stored in the file system.
 But processes also produce and store a second valuable piece of information: _status reports_.

 Status reports serve as temporal annotations that bots read every time they are called by the app to know what was done in the previous run and what the state of affairs is at present.
 Status reports are dynamic, and they change constantly, with updates after every single run of the associated process.